 How can I book the JRC Makerspace?

-The JRC Makerspace is accessible to everyone in the JRC.
-If you would like to use the makerspace for an activity, please send this request form duly completed to email@example.com.
+The JRC Makerspace is open every day of the week and it can be booked for specific activities.
+If you would like to use the makerspace for an activity, please send the booking form duly compiled to firstname.lastname@example.org.
 Please make sure to indicate:

 - Type of activity